ccarabine/memory-game/README.md

 The user can restart the game at any point by clicking the “New game” button.
 A confirmation modal will appear to confirm there choice whether to continue game or start a new game.

 ## Confirmation Modal
-The confirmation modal  is accessed from the memory game page, once the user clicks “New Game”.
+The confirmation modal  is accessed from the memory main game page, once the user clicks “New Game”.
 The user can decide wether to click on “New Game” which will goto the new game modal or they can click on “continue”  to carry on with the current game

 ## Finish game Modal
 When all 6 pairs are successfully chosen, a modal pop up  will appear with